MicrosoftDocs/CordovaDocs/cordovadocs/2015/samples/cordova-samples.md

 ## <a id="how-to-open-a-cordova-project-in-vs"> How to open a Cordova project in VS

-The [Examples We Like](#examples-we-like/) section featurs projects that were not necessarily created in Visual Studio--we just think they're cool.
+The [Examples We Like](#examples-we-like) section features projects that were not necessarily created in Visual Studio--we just think they're cool.
 However, because they weren't developed inside VS, you can't just double-click into the project.

 To open a non-VS Cordova project inside VS, go to 'File > New Project > Add project from existing code', and follow the import wizard.